Greece Moments Greece Moments

 Hiking on Astypalea

-Once you have passed the garden property, an inconspicuous path branches off to a cave on the right.
+Once you have passed the garden property, an inconspicuous path branches off to the right, leading to a cave.
 A sign with the inscription Mylonou (Greek for “at the miller”) on a cedar tree indicates that a water mill once stood here.
-Unfortunately, the mountain spring itself is fenced in and can only be reached with effort.
+Unfortunately, the mountain spring itself is fenced off and can only be reached with some effort.

 Astypalea Höhle Agios Ioannis Kastro Mylonou